MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ReadinessReportCreator.exe -p c:\officefiles\ -r -output \\server01\finance -silent
 ```

 It's important to note that when you run the Readiness Report Creator from the command line, the Readiness Report Creator doesn't create an Excel file.
-Instead the Readiness Report Creator creates a TSV file or a JSON file.
-The TSV file contains the VBA macro information from the scan, and the JSON file contains the add-in information from the scan.
+Instead the Readiness Report Creator creates JSON files containing VBA macro and add-in information from the scan.

 To create a consolidated Excel report from these various command line scans, you need to run the UI wizard version of the Readiness Report Creator.
-For the information source, select "Previous readiness results saved together in a local folder or network share," and then specify the location where you saved all the TSV and JSON files for the scans.
-The Readiness Report Creator then consolidates the information from the TSV and JSON files into a readiness report in a single Excel file.
+For the information source, select "Previous readiness results saved together in a local folder or network share," and then specify the location where you saved all the files for the scans.
+The Readiness Report Creator then consolidates the information from the JSON files into a readiness report in a single Excel file.

 Keep in mind that the Readiness Report Creator lists each issue with an Office document in a separate row in the Excel worksheet.
 Therefore, the Readiness Report Creator can only return 1,046,575 results.
 If you expect to exceed these limits, we recommend that you narrow the scope of your report, such as to a specific department.